florentpoujol/minicms-modern/readme.md

 The point of this project is to practice web development, specifically back-end dev with PHP, by creating a basic CMS, using as much OOP as possible (where it makes sens) and notably the MVC design pattern, but without using any frameworks or non-native libraries.

-Exceptions for OOP/non-native libraries: Markdown, PHP Mailer
+Exceptions for non-native libraries: Markdown, PHP Mailer

 ## General features